-- Executive Vice President Integrated Compliance. g - (23) For more information, please see the section devoted to the Chairman in the chapter "Internal Control and Risk Management Sustem" of this Report.

-- (24) For more information, please see the section "Board Committees" of this Report. - (25) For more information, please see the sections on the "Board of Statutory Auditors" of this Report.
+Also Senior Executive Vice President Corporate Affairs and Governance. - Adolfo Teobaldo De Girolamo until February 28, 2019. - [23] For more information, please see the section devoted to the Chairman in the chapter "Internal Control and Risk Management Sustem" of this Report. - [24] For more information, please see the section "Board Committees" of this Report. - [25] For more information, please see the sections on the "Board of Statutory Auditors" of this Report.